mn-am/toxprint/README.md

 ToxPrint chemotypes can be downloaded free-of-charge for public use.

-## The Chemotype Editor

-The Chemotype Editor is a graphical user interface (GUI) application for creating and editing chemotypes.
-Substructures and patterns can be drawn using a molecular editor or imported from an external file.
-Atoms, bonds, molecular annotations, and properties can be added with the GUI.
-Edited chemotypes can be saved in the XML-based Chemical Subgraphs and Reactions Mark-up Language (CSRML) and used as alerts or fingerprints.

-### Chemotype Editor Download

-The Chemotype Editor is available for download at the [​ChemoTyper](http://chemotyper.org) website.

 ## Publications about ToxPrint chemotypes, CSRML language, and ChemTyper application

 *   [C Yang, M Cheeseman, J Rathman, A Mostrag, N Skouli, V Vitcheva, S Goldberg.
 A new paradigm in threshold of toxicological concern based on chemoinformatics analysis of a highly curated database enriched with antimicrobials. *Food and Chemical Toxicology* **2020**, *143*, 111561.](https://doi.org/10.1016/j.fct.2020.111561)